Questions about Breastfeeding? Please call a location below or visit a Baby Café.

 How to Schedule a Home Care Visit

-Home Care visits are available to moms living in Erie County.
+Home Care visits are available to moms living in Erie or Niagara County.

 During your stay in the hospital, let your lactation nurse know that you would like a home visit from a nurse.